1,000+ Opportunities

 Some files may require a free "helper" application to view: Adobe Acrobat PDF Reader | Free Microsoft Office Apps You are leaving the website.
 Click the link below to continue to your destination: New York State Regulations Your browser does not support iFrames

-Based on current listing details, eligibility includes: Organizations based in New York State working on clean energy or climate justice priorities.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Organizations based in New York State working on clean energy or climate justice priorities.
+Confirm the full requirements in the official notice before applying.